microsoft/sarif-tools/README.md

 | rule | ruleId |
 | suppression | suppressions[*].kind |

-For the field `uri` (e.g. in `locations[*].physicalLocation.artifactLocation.uri`) file name wildcard characters can be used as it represents a file location:
+For the property `uri` (e.g. in `locations[*].physicalLocation.artifactLocation.uri`) file name wildcard characters can be used as it represents a file location:
 - `?` - a single occurrence of any character in a directory or file name
 - `*` - zero or more occurrences of any character in a directory or file name
 - `**` - zero or more occurrences across multiple directory levels